Stimulator of interferon genes: As a cytosolic DNA sensor

 Cyclic dinucleotides-second-messenger signaling molecules produced by diverse bacterial species were detected in the cytosol of mammalian cells during intracellular pathogen infection; this leads to activation of TBK1-IRF3 and the downstream production of type I interferon.

 STING has been shown to bind directly to cyclic di-GMP, and this recognition leads to the production of cytokines, such as type I interferon, that are essential for successful pathogen elimination.

 As a signaling adaptor

 DDX41, a member of the DEXDc family of helicases, in myeloid dendritic cells recognizes intracellular DNA and mediates innate immune response through direct association with STING.
 Other DNA sensors- DAI, RNA polymerase III, IFI16, have also been shown to activate STING through direct or indirect interactions.

 Cyclic GMP-AMP synthase (cGAS), which belongs to the nucleotidyltransferase family, is able to recognize cytosolic DNA contents and induce STING-dependent interferon response by producing secondary messenger cyclic guanosine monophosphate–adenosine monophosphate (cyclic GMP-AMP, or cGAMP).
 After cyclic GMP-AMP bound STING is activated, it enhances TBK1's activity to phosphorylate IRF3 and STAT6 for downstream type I interferon response.

 It has been proposed that intracellular calcium plays an important role in the response of the STING pathway.

+Clinical significance

+Gain-of-function mutations in STING1 (formerly TMEM173) cause STING-associated vasculopathy with onset in infancy (SAVI), a rare autoinflammatory type I interferonopathy.
+SAVI is characterized by early-onset systemic inflammation, cutaneous vasculopathy, and interstitial lung disease.
+Disease-causing mutations lead to constitutive STING activation and persistent activation of type I interferon signaling.

+Cancer immunotherapy

+STING activation is being investigated as an approach to cancer immunotherapy, including the use of synthetic cyclic dinucleotide agonists administered intratumorally and in combination with immune checkpoint inhibitors like anti-PD-1 therapy.
+However, clinical trials of STING agonists have yet to produce durable efficacy, with challenges including drug delivery, heterogeneous tissue exposure, and systemic inflammatory toxicity.
+A complementary strategy is inhibition of extracellular cGAMP hydrolase ENPP1, which preserves tumor-derived extracellular cGAMP and prolongs STING activation in host cells rather than supplying an exogenous STING agonist.